 “I want an experience,” Bengel says.
 “I want you to come in here and we take you back to Sunday afternoons at Grandma’s house, the whole family sitting around the table.
 I want you to feel like you’re at home, eating food that Grandma made.”

-Baker’s Kitchen is best known for breakfast, but the restaurant’s new chef, Duke Kroger, has been expanding its lunch menu, too. photograph by Baxter Miller
+Baker’s Kitchen is best known for breakfast, but the restaurant’s former chef, Duke Kroger, expanded its lunch menu, too. photograph by Baxter Miller

 • • •